-You might be asking yourself what the Jackson Five has to do with the Roth IRA five year rule for qualified withdrawals?
-I’m sad to say, “Absolutely nothing”.
-Other than then number “five”, of course.
-I just thought it was fitting with all the recent tributes to the King of Pop to have my own.
-Now that I have your attention…..
+You might be asking yourself what the Jackson Five has to do with the Roth IRA five-year rule for qualified withdrawals.
+I’m sad to say, “Absolutely nothing.”
+Other than the number “five,” of course.

-The basics of the Roth IRA include the phrase “Tax Free Money”.
+The basics of the Roth IRA include the phrase “Tax-Free Money.”
 That phrase makes the Roth IRA the most attractive retirement planning tool of our time.
 When it comes to the intricacies of the Roth IRA, in regards to how it works, some confusion can set in.

 Withdrawal Rules on Roth IRA Contributions

-You open a Roth IRA at your bank and decide to put $5000 into a money market account inside the Roth.
-A month goes by and something happens where you need to withdraw your money.
-You can withdraw the original $5000 tax and penalty-free.
+You open a Roth IRA at your bank and decide to put $5,000 into a money market account inside the Roth.
+A month goes by, and something happens where you need to withdraw your money.
+You can withdraw the original $5,000 tax and penalty-free.

 Just to illustrate another side of the first example, let’s say this time you decide to invest at a brokerage firm and choose an investment more tied to the stock market.

-What is the Rule For Qualified Distributions on a Roth IRA?
+What Is the Rule For Qualified Distributions on a Roth IRA?

-A qualified distribution is any payment or distribution from your Roth IRA that meets the following rules:.
+A qualified distribution is any payment or distribution from your Roth IRA that meets the following rules.

 - The payment or distribution is:

-- Made on or after the date you reach age 59½,
+1. Made on or after the date you reach age 59½

-- Made because you are disabled,
+2. Made because you are disabled

 Roth IRA Conversions

 The Five Year Rule works a bit differently when it pertains to Roth IRA Conversions.
-The major difference is starting of a new five year window with each new conversion.
-Once you reach the age of 59 1/2 this isn’t much of an issue, but you still need to aware of this.
+The major difference is starting off a new five-year window with each new conversion.
+Once you reach the age of 59 1/2, this isn’t much of an issue, but you still need to be aware of this.

-But as I’ve written about on more than one occasion, Roth conversion rules change slightly and the income limit is removed in 2010.
+But as I’ve written about on more than one occasion, Roth conversion rules changed slightly, and the income limit was removed in 2010.
 Expect many to take advantage of this next year.

-Keep it in Order: Rules For Taking out of Roth IRA
+Keep It in Order: Rules for Taking Out of Roth IRA

 You have made it thus far- congratulations!
 We’re almost there.
 The last step that we have to address is the ordering rules for taking out withdrawals from your Roth IRA.
 This is important because of, once again, the taxes and penalties that might occur.

-- Earnings – finally, the last money to be removed from an account are the earnings on the assets placed in the account.
+3. Earnings – finally, the last money to be removed from an account are the earnings on the assets placed in the account.

 Logically, it makes sense.
-The monies that you have paid taxes on will come out first tax and penalty free.
+The monies that you have paid taxes on will come out first tax and penalty-free.
 After the contributions are taken out, just work down the list to see what you can or cannot take.

 Required Minimum Distributions and Roth IRA